nabto/appmyproduct-device-stub/acl.md

 # Local Access to a device where you have been removed from the ACL
 1. the device is in the list of known devices
 2. Client connects to the device, the connection is granted because the device is in local pairing mode.
-[AFKLAR - afhænger af open access mode]
 3. Client calls getPublicInfo.json and discovers that it is not seen as paired.
 4. Client goes into pairing mode and calls pairWithDevice.json